Red to Green Move Stocks

 Trading red to green move stocks is very popular among traders.
-Red green trading has to do with price crossing above the previous day’s close line.
-The previous day’s close line is a key area of support and resistance.
-As a result, trading red to green move stocks is a great place to set proper trading risk management, especially with penny stock trading.
-In the video below we explain this strategy in depth, how to profit from trading with penny stocks, as well as how to set proper risk management strategies when you do.
+Red green trading involves price crossing above the previous day’s close line.
+The previous day’s close line is a key support and resistance area.
+It’s a great place to set proper trading risk management, especially with penny stock trading.

 - Red means that a stock is trading below previous close price